RoJac88/vue-trivia/README.md

 This Vue app provides a frontend with simple transitions and animations for the [Open Trivia Database](https://opentdb.com/).
 Built with typescript, vuetify and the vue-cli 3, this project seeks to provide a reusable component to create trivia games.

+## Demo

+Thanks to Surge you can demo this app at [wakeful-roll.surge.sh](http://wakeful-roll.surge.sh/)

 ## Project setup
 ```